ymlasu/CAMEL/docs/source/installation.rst

      (.venv) pip install camel-learn --upgrade

-If yo uare using Anaconda, please open anaconda-navigator first.
+If you are using Anaconda, please open anaconda-navigator first.
 On the left panel, select "enviroments".
 Click on the enviroment you are using and open a terminal. pip install or pip upgrade camel-learn using the code above. re-start ananconda-navigator to make the modulues up-to-date and available in your enviroments.

+Alternatively, you can download the git repo to a local drive, and import the CAMEL class from the source code folder in the github repo.
+You do need to install other required packages.